Alcohol and Depression Signs & Symptoms. Treatment for Alcoholism and Depression.

 Across the globe, depression affects more than 264 million people of all ages and is a leading cause of disability worldwide.
 Between 2013 to 2016, 8.1% of American adults aged 20 and over had depression within two weeks.
 While there is no single cause leading to depression, many factors may contribute to its development, including genetics, personality traits, environment, various life stressors, and substance use such as alcohol[1,2].

-It is common to see abuse of alcohol and depression co-occurring in individuals struggling with depression.
+It is common to see abuse of alcohol and depression go hand in hand.
+These co-occurring disorders in individuals struggling with alcoholism and depression feed off one the other.
 Additionally, it has indicated that having either AUD or a depressive disorder roughly doubles a person’s chances of developing another.
-Thankfully, both diseases can be managed and treated effectively.
+Thankfully, both alcoholism and depression diseases can be managed and treated effectively.

 Types of Depression